 3.0 Conduct essential ministry practices.
 4.3 Adapt materials and systems for Christian education.
 5.3 Adapt principles and perspectives of Christian missions according to contextual needs.
 6.3 Perform basic translation of the biblical languages.
 7.3 Adapt the practices of worship according to contextual needs.
 8.3 Perform the basic duties of a leader in a local congregation.

 Cognitive Objectives (Know)

 EXAMPLES

 Remembering - recall or recognize information long-

-Creating - generate new ideas and concepts
+Evaluating - make judgments based on criteria Creating - generate new ideas and concepts